 Dr. Judy Pine

-Anthropological linguistics will provide students with training in language and communication from the broad cross-cultural perspective of Anthropology.
+Linguistic anthropology will provide students with training in language and communication from the broad cross-cultural perspective of Anthropology.
 The program includes training in technical linguistics, anthropological method and theory, and an area and language specialty of the student's own choice.
-Training in anthropological linguistics provides the student with technical and analytical skills that have significant applicability in a wide variety of jobs.
-The student may also choose to continue on to graduate study in linguistics or Linguistic Anthropology.
+Training in linguistic anthropology provides the student with technical and analytical skills that have significant applicability in a wide variety of jobs.
+The student may also choose to continue on to graduate study in linguistics or linguistic anthropology.

-In the interconnected global world of today, anthropological linguistic skills are important in international business and diplomatic communication.
+In the interconnected global world of today, linguistic anthropology skills are important in international business and diplomatic communication.
 The Japanese, for example, use anthropologists in analyzing how to word ads to appeal to the American market.
-Anthropological linguistic skills are also important in the field of domestic communications, including television, print media, and education.
-The student is encouraged to pursue independent projects involving practical or theoretical use of anthropological linguistics.
+Linguistic anthropology skills are also important in the field of domestic communications, including television, print media, and education.
+The student is encouraged to pursue independent projects involving practical or theoretical use of linguistic anthropology .

 Concentration under advisement

-ANTH 247 - Introduction to Linguistics Anthropology (5cr)
+ANTH 247 - Introduction to Linguistic Anthropology (5 cr)